Postgres Custom Metric Collection

 custom_queries has the following options:

-- name: This is the suffix to append to the metric_prefix to form the full metric name.
+- name: The suffix to append to the metric_prefix to form the full metric name.
 If the type is specified as tag, the column is instead applied as a tag to every metric collected by this query.

-- type: This is the submission method (gauge, count, rate, etc.).
+- type: The submission method (for example, gauge, count, rate, etc.).
 This can also be set to tag to tag each metric in the row with the name and value (<name>:<row_value>) of the item in this column.

 Notes